waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

  As a rule of thumb, step implementation should not include more than few lines of codes.

 ## Less "How", more "What" (Imperative vs Declarative)
-A story should not emphasis on "How" events occur or outcomes are produced.
+A story should not emphasis "How" events occur or outcomes are produced.
 Instead, it should describe "What" does this event do or this outcome produces.
 Let's take a look at following scenario in two different representations:

 Before: